 - Soils contain the nutrients, water, and living organisms that help create healthy and sustainable gardens and landscapes.
 Recommendations based on the test results will improve these qualities.

-- A basic soil test that gives readings for soil pH, phosphate, potassium, and magnesium levels is sufficient for most home gardeners.
+- A basic soil test that gives readings for soil pH, phosphate and potassium levels is sufficient for most home gardeners.

 - The importance of soil to plant growth can be summed up in the aphorism “it’s better to plant a $2 tree in a $25 hole, than a $25 tree in a $2 hole.”